M

 Panda contemplating the black square

-(2016) ceramic, chromogenic print, dimensions variable
+(2016) ceramic, silver gelatine fibre based print, dimensions variable

 Everything about the contemporary is panda